 - If you’d like to dress your Cobb Pasta Salad with a vinaigrette instead of ranch, I’d recommend this one.

-- I used fun, curly cavatappi in this recipe, but your favorite shape of pasta — such as penne, corkscrew, or bowtie — would work just fine.
+- I used fun, curly cavatappi in this recipe, but use your favorite shape of pasta.
+Penne, corkscrew, or bowtie would all work just fine.

 - Be sure to generously salt the boiling water before adding your pasta, and be careful not to overcook your pasta!

-- Any time I make pasta salad, I initially stir in about two-thirds of the dressing, pop the bowl in the fridge, and then add the rest of the dressing just before serving.
+- Any time I make pasta salad, I initially stir in about two-thirds of the dressing.
+Then I pop the bowl in the fridge and add the rest of the dressing just before serving.
 I prefer my pasta salad chilled, but much of the dressing gets absorbed into the pasta while it hangs out in the refrigerator.
 So I have found that if I reserve a bit of the dressing and stir it in just before eating, the resulting pasta salad isn’t overly dry and ends up with better flavor.

-- Since avocado browns so quickly, I recommend stirring it in just before serving.
+- Since avocados brown so quickly, stir those in just before serving.